All Episodes

 That's a great way to say it.

-Believe it or not, everyone listening has broken one federal law and a federal criminal, no matter what.
+When Matt has made this argument, we're all, believe it or not, everyone listening has broken one federal law and is a federal criminal, no matter what.

-Yeah, if you run a business and you're just trying to, you know, make money and serve service your customers, you know, I guarantee you there's some OSHA violation that you can commit not fully understanding.
+Yeah, if you run a business and you're just trying to, you know, make money and service your customers, you know, I guarantee you there's some OSHA violation that you can commit, not fully understanding.

-I mean, I just I got a bill here in the city of Alexandria the other day because I entered in my recycling plan and I'm gonna go to the house.
+I mean, I just got a bill here in the city of Alexandria the other day because I didn't turn in my recycling plan.

 Robert Mueller, put him up on your list.